Skip to main content

 Klein Tools 32950 Ratcheting Impact Rated Hollow Power Nut Driver Set with Handle, Magnetic, Color Coded, 6 SAE Hex Sizes and Handle Included

-• VERSATILE 6 HEX SIZES FOR EVERY JOB
+• VERSATILE 6 HEX SIZES FOR ALL YOUR DRIVING NEEDS AND PROJECTS.

 BUY & SAVE